Today, I want to show you some highly effective leg press alternatives you can use to build bigger, stronger quads.

 - Make sure the front knee tracks in the same direction as the foot.

-Unlike the squat, where the barbell is behind your head, in the front squat it rests across the top of your shoulders.
+This is a variation of a traditional back squat.
+But unlike the back squat, where the barbell is behind your head, in the front squat it rests across the top of your shoulders.

 This means your torso has to remain in a much more upright position, and you don’t lean as far forward as you would do during a back squat.
 If your torso didn’t remain upright, the bar would end up rolling off your shoulders.

-The front squat works the same muscles as the back squat, but will typically involve the use of lighter weights [10 ].
+Barbell front squats work the same muscles as the back squat, but will typically involve the use of lighter weights [10 ].

 In one study, researchers measured muscle activity in the quads, hamstrings and lower back during both front and back squats .

-They found the front squat worked just as well as the back squat in terms of overall muscle activity.
-That’s despite the fact that subjects used a lighter weight when they did front squats.
+They found the front squat worked the leg muscles just as well as the back squat.
+That’s despite the fact that subjects used a heavier load when they did back squats.